 - In 1958, RTI International (then known as the Research Triangle Institute), the cornerstone tenant of Research Triangle Park, was formed to inspire graduates of North Carolina institutions of higher education to remain in the state and provide research services for government and business clients.

-- After retirement from NC State University, Gertrude Cos became the first head of RTI’s Statistics Research Division.
+- After retirement from NC State University, Gertrude Cox became the first head of RTI’s Statistics Research Division.

 Selected Joint Initiatives, 2013-Present

-UNC Gillings and RTI established several joint initiatives to maximize the collective impact of these two organizations that seek to improve health and wellbeing around the world.
+The UNC Gillings / RTI Preferred Partnership established several joint initiatives to maximize the collective impact of these two organizations that seek to improve health and wellbeing around the world.
 Read more/less.

 - The North Carolina Translational and Clinical Sciences Institute (NC TraCS)